leocov-dev/pyside-app-core/README.md

 # pyside-app-core

-Custom style, widgets, and utilities for cross-platform PySide 6.5 applications with a focus on 'frameless' styling.
+Custom style, widgets, and utilities for cross-platform PySide6 applications with a focus on 'frameless' styling.

 > This project should be considered experimental and subject to breaking changes until a 1.0.0 release.